Garett Hickling

-Garett Hickling (born September 18, 1970) is a Canadian wheelchair rugby player.
-He is on the Canada national wheelchair rugby team and has been voted most valuable player at several World Championships (1995-1998-2002).
-He has a Gold medal from the 2002 World Championships in Gothenburg, Sweden, a silver medal from the 2004 Paralympic Games in Athens, and a bronze medal from 2008 in Beijing.
+Garett Deane Hickling (September 18, 1970 – June 20, 2025) was a Canadian wheelchair rugby player who was on the Canada national wheelchair rugby team and was voted most valuable player at several World Championships (1995, 1998, and 2002).
+He earned a gold medal from the 2002 World Championships in Gothenburg, Sweden: a silver medal from the 2004 Paralympic Games in Athens, Greece, and a bronze medal from 2008 in Beijing, China.
 He was the Canadian flag-bearer at the opening ceremony for the London 2012 Paralympics.
-He has competed in every Paralympics that included his sport, representing Canada five times.
+He competed in every Paralympics that included his sport until his retirement, representing Canada five times.

+Biography

-Hickling broke his neck at age 16 in 1987.
-He and two friends were hiking an unfamiliar B.C. trail at night when they fell off a cliff; one of the friends died.
+Hickling was born on September 18, 1970.
+He broke his neck at age 16 in 1987.
+He and two friends were hiking an unfamiliar British Columbia trail at night when they fell off a cliff; one of the friends died.
 About five years later, Hickling took up wheelchair rugby.
+Hickling died in Toronto on June 20, 2025, at the age of 54.